fairdataihub/FAIRshare/docs/docs/developer-documentation/project-setup.md

 ### NodeJS

 You can use the vast library provided via [npm](https://www.npmjs.com/) to add any funcionality via JavaScript.
-In this application we use Vue 3 so please verify that your package is supported by this framework if neccessary.
+In this application we use Vue 3 so please verify that your package is supported by this framework if necessary.
 Please use Yarn as your package manager.

 ```shell
 yarn add <package-name>